grafana/agent/docs/sources/flow/reference/components/loki.source.kubernetes.md

 ### default_instance_label block

-The `default_instance_label` block configures default "instance" label to be assigned with logs scraped from inputted targets.
+You can use the `default_instance_label` block to explicitly define the default "instance" label assigned to the logs scraped from the targets.
 If you don't provide the `default_instance_label` block, the target's address is used as the default instance label.

 The following arguments are supported: